-MS Australia posted information about this inquiry on its social media channels and sought feedback from the MS community.
-Examples of the comments we received (verbatim, but de-identified) are included below, in italics, under the relevant term of reference.
-These individual comments do not necessarily reflect the organisational views of MS Research Australia and MS Australia, but are provided to give the reader a sense of the strongly held views of people living with MS. Every single response we received was in favour of improving patient access to medicinal cannabis.
+MS Australia has previously posted information about access to medicinal cannabis on its social media channels and sought feedback from the MS community.
+Examples of the comments we received (verbatim, but de-identified) are included below.
+These individual comments do not necessarily reflect the organisational views of MS Australia, but are provided to give the reader a sense of the strongly held views of people living with MS. Every single response we received was in favour of improving patient access to medicinal cannabis.

 There is clearly a great deal of interest from the broader community in cannabis to treat a range of conditions and symptoms.
 Some of the consumer comments indicate a lack of understanding of medicinal cannabis compared to other forms of cannabis that community members are accessing.
-It may be necessary for government agencies (e.g. the Department of Health) to make this distinction clear through a community education campaign, particularly as products are developed and registered in Australia and as the range of products available from overseas increases.
+It may be necessary for government agencies (e.g. the Department of Health) to make this distinction clearer through a community education campaign, particularly as products are developed and registered in Australia and as the range of products available from overseas increases.